juju/docs/src/en/developer-upgrade-charm.md

 settings are removed; and any new settings take defaults as though freshly deployed.

-When a service has been upgraded but a particular unit has not, the unit will continue to see the configuration settings from before conversion; these settings will not be affected by subsequent changes to the service's settings.
+When an application has been upgraded but a particular unit has not, the unit will continue to see the configuration settings from before conversion; these settings will not be affected by subsequent changes to the application's settings.

 ## Forced charm upgrades